 Skill- After using this module, students will gain skills in:_x000D_

-This activity uses two customized datasets made from the 2000 Census and guides students through data manipulation using WebCHIP software found at DataCounts!.
+This activity uses a customized data set made from the 1990 Census and guides students through data manipulation using WebCHIP software found at DataCounts!.
 To open WebCHIP with the dataset for the activity, please see instructions and links in the exercise documents under teaching materials.
-For more information on how to use WebCHIP, see the How To section on DataCounts!.
+For more information on how to use WebCHIP, see the How To section on DataCounts!